krauselab/krauselab/content/members/Amos/_index.md

 ---
 # Display name
-name: Evrett Thompson
+name: Amos Espinosa

 # Username (this should match the folder name)
 authors:
-- Evrett
+- Amos

 # Is this the primary user of the site?
 superuser: false